PHP Callback Methods

 Worker::runAll();

-4. Using Class Static Methods as Callbacks
+4. Static Class Methods as Callbacks

-Static class MyClass.php
+Static Class MyClass.php

 use Workerman\Worker;